 Inflicting a painful and potentially fatal sting, these transparent cube shaped, long tentacled (reaching up to 10ft!) aquatic beasties are not to be messed with.
 Between 1999 and 2015, 6 tourists died from box jellyfish stings.

 Box jellyfish float into beach areas around Krabi, Phuket, Koh Phi Phi, with highest instances of injuries and fatalities around Koh Samui and Koh Phangan.
 Their numbers increase in inshore during monsoon season.
-It is also important to avoid touching any jellyfish washed up on beaches as they are still dangerously toxic.
+It's also important to avoid touching any jellyfish washed up on beaches as they are still dangerously toxic.

 Avoiding swimming at night, wearing a stinger suit, swimming at beaches with vinegar first aid stands are some ways you can potentially avoid being stung.

-Tourists don't realise they have been stung by the box jellyfish until the venom sets in because spotting the animal is difficult due to its transparency in clear waters.
+Beach goers don't realise they have been stung by the box jellyfish until the venom sets in because spotting the animal is difficult due to its transparency in clear waters.
 Symptoms can include: severe pain, swelling, itching, difficulty breathing, sweating/fever and tentacle tracks appearing on the affected body area.

 Immediate first aid treatment is essential to survive a box jellyfish sting.
-First aid stations are set up at popular tourist beaches
+First aid stations are set up at popular tourist beaches including vinegar.

 Call emergency services or seek medical attention at a hospital or medical clinic.

-It is important that both the affected person and first aiders remain calm and not panic.
+It's important that both the affected person and first aiders remain calm and not panic.
 Do not wash or scrub the sting sites.
 Previous sting cases have shown that application of vinegar to the site within the first minutes of being stung may give some relief.
 Remove any visible tentacles on the skin using gloves or tweezers.
 CPR may need to be administered in severe cases should the affected person pass out and stop breathing.